 As outlined in Chapter 2 and Chapter 3 of this report, Europe, Asia, Africa and South America continue to experience mass displacement of people caused by conflict and violence as well as for other reasons, such as (climate-related) disasters and political and economic crises.
 Human rights frameworks established decades ago provide sound and effective standards for safeguarding human security, including those of migrants, with migration and mobility being embedded in core human rights treaties and frameworks spanning decades.
 The protection of migrants has also been advanced through broader global processes, such as the Sustainable Development Goals and, more recently, the Global Compact for Safe, Orderly and Regular Migration.
 Nevertheless, ongoing global transformations related to geopolitical upheavals, technological advances and environmental degradation are eroding human security and altering migration and security dynamics.
 These transformations are also occurring at a moment when multiple crises are affecting the world, with some analysts arguing we have entered an era of "permacrisis".
-Though some interest groups promulgate the myth that international migration undermines the national security of countries or communities, evidence demonstrates that the most significant links between migration and security relate to human security, rather than national security.
+Though some interest groups promulgate the myth that international migration undermines the national security relate to human security, rather than national security.
 In fact, human security is being challenged right throughout the migration cycle - from pre-departure, transit, entry, stay and return - and across a wide variety of migration and mobility settings regardless of policy category.

-Marie McAuliffe, Head, Migration Research and Publications Division, IOM; Pablo Rojas Coppari, Senior Research Officer, IOM; Md Jalal Abbasi Shavazi, Professor, University of Tehran; Ottilia Anna Maunganidze, Institute for Security Studies.
+&lt;sup>1 Marie McAuliffe, Head, Migration Research and Publications Division, IOM; Pablo Rojas Coppari, Senior Research Officer, IOM; M.J.
+Abbasi-Shavazi, Professor, University of Tehran; Ottilia Anna Maunganidze, Institute for Security Studies.